FoenixRetro/demos/MultiplexedSprites.md

 # Concept

 "Multiplexing" is a generic term that often means sharing one resource between several tasks.
-In the case of hardware it therefore means using one hardware to display not one, but several objects on screen.
+In the case of hardware sprites it therefore means using one hardware sprite to display not one, but several objects on screen.
 If the platform does not latch sprite X and Y coordinates, one can race the beam and modify sprite register during field scanning, before the new object's Y position is reached by the beam.

 # Summary of algorithm